Atiemwen strike powers Dinamo Zagreb past FC Krasnodar | Goal.com

 Atiemwen strike powers Dinamo Zagreb past FC Krasnodar

-Iyayi Atiemwen was on the scoresheet as Dinamo Zagreb secured a 3-2 win over FC Krasnodar in the first leg Round of 32 of the Europa League game on Thursday night.
+Iyayi Atiemwen was on the scoresheet as Dinamo Zagreb secured a 3-2 win over FC Krasnodar in the first leg of their Round of 32 encounter in the Europa League on Thursday night.

 The 25-year-old has been with the Blues since 2019 when he joined the side from Croatian club HNK Gorica.